jwnichols3/ebs-examples/ebs-cloudwatch/ebs-cloudwatch-cross-account/cross-account-setup-cloudwatch/README.md

 ### IAM Policy - Multiple Monitoring Accounts

-The IAM Policy `CloudWatch-CrossAccountSharingRole` in each of the Source Accounts has the `sts:AssumeRole` Trust Relationship as follows (include all Monitoring Accounts):
+The IAM Policy `CloudWatch-CrossAccountSharingRole` in each of the Source Accounts has the `sts:AssumeRole` Trust Relationship.
+Note there are `Principal` entries for each of the "Monitoring" account above.

 ```json
 {